the-sudheendra/VEXtension/README.md

 A browser extension that enhances the [OpenText](https://www.opentext.com/) ValueEdge platform with additional features.

 ## Features
-- Displays relevant DoD checkList based on the currently opened ticket and its status.
+- Displays relevant Definition of Done (DoD) checkList based on the currently opened ticket and its status.

 - Reminds users to review and complete DoD checkList when changing ticket phases.